tomaarsen/SpanMarkerNER/span_marker/model_card_template.md

 <!--
 ### Out-of-Scope Use

-*List how the model may foreseeably be misused and address what users ought not do with the model.*
+*List how the model may foreseeably be misused and address what users ought not to do with the model.*
 -->
 {% if tokenizer_warning %}
 ### {{ warn_emoji }} Tokenizer Warning